 The Queensland Cement and Lime Company constructed a large conveyor belt from Oxley Wharf to the cement manufactory at Darra in 1964.
-Prior to this date the crushed coral that had been dredged from Moreton Bay and delivered by ship to Oxley Wharf.
-It was then transported by truck to the Darra plant to be used in the cement making process.
-The wharf was constructed in 1937 by the cement company as a response to the change in the process of sourcing lime.
-The conveyor belt was constructed as a means of accelerating the delivery process.
-The wharf and conveyor belt are important remnants of one of Queensland's most successful industries in the twentieth century and its connection to the Brisbane River.
+Prior to this date the crushed coral that had been dredged from Moreton Bay and delivered by ship to Oxley Wharf was then transported by truck to the Darra plant to be used in the cement making process.
+The conveyor belt was constructed as a means of accelerating this delivery process.
+The conveyor belt is an important remnant of one of Queensland's most successful industries in the twentieth century and its connection to the Brisbane River.